FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02a-loader-and-redirect-functions/README.md

 ## Process

-### `app/routes/demo.tsx`

-1. Create the `app/routes/demo.tsx` file.
+### Create `app/routes/demo.tsx`

-2. Export, as the default, a React function component that returns some boilerplate TSX code to indicate the route being viewed.
+1. Export, as the default, a React function component that returns some boilerplate TSX code to indicate the route being viewed.

 ```tsx
 export default function Demo() {